Department of Agriculture

 - How it Works

 You must apply for Veteran Farmer and Rancher benefits by your Federal crop or livestock insurance policy’s sales closing date.
-You are required to identify any previous farming or ranching experience and your date of discharge or release from active military, naval, or air service in the Armed Forces.
+You are required to identify any previous farming or ranching experience and your date of discharge or release from active military, naval, air, or space service in the Armed Forces.
 Talk to your crop insurance agent for more information.

 - Frequently Asked Questions

 Question: How long can I be considered a Veteran Farmer or Rancher?